Andrews Library, First Floor

 Writing Center Support For Your Class

 However small, connections made between the Writing Center and writing-intensive classes are profoundly influential to students’ future interactions with the Center.
-If you are interested in having your students learn about the Writing Center for their assignments in your class, or in having Writing Center staff visit your classroom for a writing workshop, please consider the options outlined below.
+If you are interested in having your students use the Writing Center for their assignments in your class, or in having Writing Center staff visit your classroom for a workshop, please consider the options outlined below.

-Feel free to contact Alicia Brazeau with any questions or requests.
+Feel free to contact the Director, Alicia Brazeau, with any questions or requests.
 I am happy to work with you to create something unique for your class.

 Introduction to the Writing Center

-You can either request Writing Center staff to visit your classroom, or arrange for your class to visit us.
 We will introduce students to our services (both online and face-to-face), talk about what to expect when meeting with a consultant, and discuss how working with the Center might be useful to them.
 Note: no activity is included in this workshop.
 Approximately 15 minutes.